-The Investment Policy requires variances in investment earnings, greater than \$100,000, to be transferred to or from the Investment Income Stabilization Reserve so a transfer of approximately \$203,000 will be made in 2018.
+The Investment Policy requires variances in investment earnings, greater than \$100,000, to be transferred to or from the Investment Income Stabilization Reserve.
+Therefore a transfer of approximately \$1,834,276 will be made in 2020 to fund the investment income deficit in 2020.
 The purpose of this reserve is to mitigate the impact of annual fluctuations in investment returns, particularly due to the timing of liquidating the growth/equity investments.
+The summary of impacts on the Investment Income Stabilization Reserve are included in the chart below.